 If you think your little ones aren't tall enough to reach the medicine cabinet, think again.
 The only thing kids love more than climbing is getting into mischief, and it's just not worth the risk of potentially putting them in harm's way.

-While Butler notes that "anything labeled as poison should not be stored in a medication cabinet," full stop, be sure that nothing else hazardous to kids is stored in your medicine cabinet, either.
-That is, unless it can be secured.
+While Butler notes that "anything labeled as poison should not be stored in a medication cabinet," be sure that nothing else hazardous to kids is stored in your medicine cabinet, either—unless it can be secured.
 "Do not store anything that says 'keep out of reach of children' in a medication cabinet without a safety latch," she warns.
 This may include cleaning products, electric styling tools, and anything that could constitute a choking hazard.